Special Tasks and Rescue (Malaysia Coast Guard): Basic Commando Course – STAR Team (16 weeks)

+Upon successful completion of the programme, graduates are officially conferred the Beret Merah Saga Gerak Khas (lit.
+'Special Forces Scarlet Red Beret').

+Previously, STAR Team candidates were seconded to the MAF for a 12-week Basic Commando Course.
+At the conclusion of the previous MAF-led training, graduates were awarded the beret corresponding to the school they attended.
+At this stage, the personnel were only considered unofficial members of the STAR Team until they completed further agency-specific training.

-Special Task Introduction Course (6 weeks)
+Special Task Introduction Course

-Upon completing the 12-week Basic Commando Course, each trainee is required to undergo a six-week Kursus Pengenalan Tindakan Khas (lit.
-'Special Task Introduction Course') facilitated by the MCG.
+Under the revised training pipeline introduced in 2025, the Special Task Introduction Course (Kursus Pengenalan Tindakan Khas) is no longer a standalone requirement.
+Instead, its curriculum has been integrated into the final phases of the comprehensive 16-week Basic Commando Course – STAR Team.

+Prior to the 2025 reforms, each trainee was required to undergo this six-week internal programme immediately after completing the 12-week MAF Basic Commando Course.
+While the MAF provided the foundational commando qualification, the Special Task Introduction Course was essential for bridging the gap between general special operations and the specific maritime mission profiles of the Malaysia Coast Guard.
 Throughout this course, trainees are immersed in various skills essential for special operations, including weapon handling, tower training, helicopter-borne exercises, land and water navigation, survival techniques, and other specialised operational skills.

-In the culminating ceremony, trainees are honoured with the scarlet red beret and STAR Special Operations Insignia, signifying their official acceptance into this elite unit.
-This ceremony marks the transition of trainees into full-fledged members of MCG-SAT.
+Upon successful completion of this course, trainees are presented with the scarlet red beret and the STAR Special Operations Insignia.
+This conferment signifies their official induction into the elite unit and marks the formal transition of candidates into full-fledged members of the STAR Team.

 Continuation training

-The Malaysian Army and the Royal Malaysian Navy (RMN) training centre conduct advanced training for MCG-SAT commandos.
+The Malaysian Army and the Royal Malaysian Navy (RMN) training centre conduct advanced training for STAR Team commandos.

-On 14 November 2009, 25 commandos from the MCG-SAT participated in joint training exercises alongside 11 commandos from the PASKAL's Alpha Team.
+On 14 November 2009, 25 commandos from the STAR Team participated in joint training exercises alongside 11 commandos from the PASKAL's Alpha Team.
 The training focused on close quarters combat and ship boarding, and rescue operations aboard the KD Panglima Hitam, situated at the RMN Lumut Naval Base.
-These exercises served to assess the MCG-SAT commandos' capability to execute their duties and responsibilities effectively.
+These exercises served to assess the STAR Team commandos' capability to execute their duties and responsibilities effectively.
 The training also encompassed the utilisation of coast guard's assets such as KM Gagah vessels and two Kilat boat classes from the Lumut Maritime District HQ (MD3).